replicate/cog/docs/python.md

         return "hello"
 ```

+### Returning an object

-To return a complex object with multiple values, you can define an `Output` object with multiple fields to return from your `predict()` method:
+To return a complex object with multiple values, define an `Output` object with multiple fields to return from your `predict()` method:

 ```py
 from cog import BasePredictor, BaseModel, File